-The number of job postings remains high, reflecting difficulties in recruitment.
+The number of job postings remains high, reflecting continuing challenges in recruitment.
 There are many companies at the cutting edge of innovation and the opportunity to grow key sectors like agritech, cyber and digital, medical equipment and environmental technologies.

 The lack of a reliable broadband connection especially in rural districts can add to social isolation as well as reduce opportunities to be economically active.
 Openreach has been working in Cirencester and has announced plans to deliver full fibre to Tetbury, South Cerney, Lechlade, Northleach, Fairford and Bourton-on-the-Water by 2026 at the latest.
-A detailed timetable is awaited, but work in Bourton-on-the-Water is due to start in 2023.
-Gigaclear have been on site at Moreton-in-Marsh and were due to connect 700 premises by the end of 2022 and 1700 by September 2023.
-Fairford, Tetbury, Bourton-on-the-Water, South Cerney and Stow-on-the-Wold are due to be delivered in 2023.
 However, there are still some areas where broadband is poor and even superfast connectivity is not sufficient for some businesses to operate in the way they wish to.
 The Council is working with the Fastershire Project to address these areas.
-The County Council has recently taken a decision to increase the level of the Fastershire Community Broadband Grant to make it more attractive to the infrastructure providers and is also introducing the Gloucestershire Digital Household Scheme to use 4G technology to deliver connectivity in remote locations where fibre is not practical or is prohibitively expensive.
+The County Council has recently taken a decision to increase the level of the Fastershire Community Broadband Grant to make it more attractive to the infrastructure providers and has also introduced the Gloucestershire Digital Household Scheme to use 4G technology to deliver connectivity in remote locations where fibre is not practical or is prohibitively expensive.
 A Fastershire Business Grant of up to £20,000 is also being introduced.
 The coverage of superfast (>30mbps) has increased slightly and ultrafast (>100mbps)/full fibre has moved up quite quickly according to figures on the ThinkBroadband website.
+This reflects the ongoing work by the infrastructure providers and the fact that commercial activity is concentrated on providing a full fibre service to the 'easier to reach' areas whereas the last 2% who do not yet have superfast broadband fall firmly within the 'difficult to reach' category, which the County Council schemes are seeking to address.